01micko/sfwbar-configs/README.md

 A script that supplies the menu for the `firewall.widget` and the `network.widget`.
-You can change the calls to your distro specific firwall manager and network tools respectively.
+You can change the calls to your distro specific firewall manager and network tools respectively.

 #### powerapplet.sh

 `bat.widget` depends on this script.
-There is a *pupyism* in there callimg `gtkdialog-splash`.
+There is a *puppyism* in there calling `gtkdialog-splash`.
 You can re-work this to use `xmessage` or even `xterm -e`.

 #### vol.sh